ryprojects1/TryHackMe_Docu/Networking.md

 Establish a TCP three-way handshake with the target server Establish a TLS session
 Communicate using the HTTP protocol; for example, issue HTTP requests, such as GET / HTTP/1.1

+We have used the TELNET protocol in the Networking Concepts room.
+Although it is very convenient to log in and administer remote systems, it is risky when all the traffic is sent in cleartext.
+It is easy for anyone monitoring the network traffic to get hold of your login credentials once you use telnet.
+This problem necessitated a solution.
+Tatu Ylönen developed the Secure Shell (SSH) protocol and released SSH-1 in 1995 as freeware.
+(Interestingly, it was the same year that Netscape Communications released the SSL 2.0 protocol.)
+A more secure version, SSH-2, was defined in 1996.
+In 1999, the OpenBSD developers released OpenSSH, an open-source implementation of SSH.
+Nowadays, when you use an SSH client, it is most likely based on OpenSSH libraries and source code.

+OpenSSH offers several benefits.
+We will list a few key points:

+Secure authentication: Besides password-based authentication, SSH supports public key and two-factor authentication.
+Confidentiality: OpenSSH provides end-to-end encryption, protecting against eavesdropping.
+Furthermore, it notifies you of new server keys to protect against man-in-the-middle attacks.
+Integrity: In addition to protecting the confidentiality of the exchanged data, cryptography also protects the integrity of the traffic.
+Tunneling: SSH can create a secure “tunnel” to route other protocols through SSH.
+This setup leads to a VPN-like connection.
+X11 Forwarding: If you connect to a Unix-like system with a graphical user interface, SSH allows you to use the graphical application over the network.